 Introduction to Data Quality

-Data quality in the Homeless Management Information System (HMIS) is crucial for accurately representing the reality of homelessness and program and system performance.
+Data quality is crucial for accurately representing the reality of homelessness and program and system performance.
 To achieve good data quality, data must be assessed using a client centered approach, all tools must align with HMIS Data Standards and our local Data Quality Plan, and all data entry is to be completed in a timely fashion using a HMIS Staff approved workflow.

 The Data Quality Plan applies to all HMIS partners regardless of project type or funding source as described in the table below.
 HMIS Users should regularly review the HMIS Data Standards Manual and related program manuals [1] for further guidance.
 Victim Service Providers (VSP) shall maintain a comparable database that meets all minimum Federal and local data collection and reporting requirements, where all project data for any VSP will be maintained in the CoC HMIS.